lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518193336](https://github.com/lm3nitro/Projects/assets/55665256/02f0cf9a-dd78-4df6-96a5-c989318e17a9)

+For this project, I will be simulating traffic on a host that is connected to the ntopng sniffing interface.
 Taking a look at the live traffic:

 ![Pasted image 20240518193657](https://github.com/lm3nitro/Projects/assets/55665256/c5feea47-9326-4e29-b738-014443340d0c)